 Snatched up by the startup scene in San Diego, I showed web application developers how slim I could trim down their code to deliver software that was loading 75% faster, and 10x easier to build.
-I spent a bit more time at other companies crushing the front-end web developer game before I realized that my real powers belonged under a new title..
+I spent a bit more time at other companies crushing the front-end web developer role before I realized that my real powers belonged in a new role.

-User Experience Design was emerging as a role in software companies, and it described me perfectly.
+User Experience Design was emerging as a role in tech and software companies, and it described me perfectly.

 I spent the next five years working for a company that built software on every platform that existed.
 My work included full-scale mobile applications for Verizon and AT&T, before “app stores” even existed.
-Putting music and video on any device in your house was the goal, and every platform – from phones to televisions – bent their interfaces to my commands.
+Putting music and video on any device in your house was the goal, and every idea brewed into a digital products that had industry changing impact.

-The company rewarded innovation and my patents are in your phone, and on your smart TV today.
-By the time I left, I had helped establish UXD as an integral part of all levels of development at the company.
-I had three patents under my belt and I was ready for the next move.
+The company rewarded innovations and my patents are in your phone and smart TV today.
+By the time I left, I had three patents under my belt and I was ready for the next move.

 Consulting independently, I began working for companies who wanted more than a minion, they wanted ideas, quality work, and killer solutions.
 I loved being called in to bring clever, ugly duckling ideas into their swanning glory.
 With an eagle eye for improvements and innovations, I became known as a talented problem solver.

 How I learned to bottle lightning